telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/configure-project-wizard.md

 # Configuring Projects

-This article demonstrates how to configure a Progress&reg; Telerik&reg; Telerik UI for ASP.NET MVC application.
+This article demonstrates how to configure a Progress&reg; Telerik&reg; UI for ASP.NET MVC application.

 ## Getting Started